 Art & Civic Media teams comprise the breadth and depth of expertise necessary to understand the business opportunities and challenges, the technical demands, and user requirements each project presents.
 While the nature and scope of our projects vary.

 Art & Civic Media seeks to promote debate about issues pertinent to journalism and documentary practice and act as a resource for research and storytelling.
 Through our publication, we aim to give a voice to the marginalised and the vulnerable, to celebrate our successes and reveal our excesses.

 Mainstream publications often present oversimplified and homogeneous representations of current affairs issues and regrettably often contribute more towards stifling dialogue rather than encouraging it.
-Art & Civic Media is a collection of stories told from many different perspectives, and from many different voices.
-We showcases both forgotten stories, and stories that the press chose not to publish.
+Art & Civic Media is a collection of stories told from many different perspectives and many different voices.
+We showcase both forgotten stories, and stories that the press chose not to publish.

 Get In Touch

 Give us a call or drop by anytime, we endeavour to answer all inquiries within 24 hours on business days.

 We are open from 8 am – 5 pm weekdays.